 TUDOR partners with other Swiss companies, such as ETA, Valjoux, and Breitling, who make the majority of their movements.

-This article covers TUDOR’s beginnings, their historical claims to fame, and their recent comeback.
-Click the links below to jump ahead or keep reading:
+In this detailed overview, we will cover TUDOR’s beginnings, their historical claims to fame, and their recent comeback.

 - The Rose: TUDOR Makes A Name For Itself